Posted on Jun 7, 2018 by Il Grido del Popolo©

 We believe in socialism.

-Interview was conducted by Gordan Stošević
+Interview was prepared and made by Gordan Stošević